sunmiao0301/berkeley-cs61b-data-structures/README.md

 ### why this

+Foundation is important -- The Law of the Broken Futon.
 Fundamental dynamic data structures, including linear lists, queues, trees, and other linked structures; arrays strings, and hash tables.
 Storage management.
 Elementary principles of software engineering.
 Abstract data types.
 Algorithms for sorting and searching.
 Introduction to the Java programming language.

 ### How to learn